Angelfire/Angelfire/README.md

 - 📝 [Curriculum Vitae](https://read.cv/anbedoyag)

-Read my latest blog post: [Decoding Big O Notation: A Clear Guide to Algorithm Efficiency](https://velocidadescape.com/cs/decoding-big-o-notation/)
+Read my latest blog post: [Never use the index for the key in React](https://velocidadescape.com/react/never-use-index-key/)

 Last update on Fri Mar 15 2024